 Where your smoking habit actually lives.
 Patches don't reach it.
 Willpower can't touch it.

 The cigarette habit is a program that runs in the subconscious.
 You spent years installing it through repetition, every cigarette with every coffee, every drive, every break, every moment of stress.
-By the time you decide you want to quit, the program has been running so long it's automatic.
-And the conscious 12% can't override it.
+By the time you decide you want to quit, the program has been running so long it's automatic, and the conscious 12% just can't override it.

 Your brain runs the cigarette program automatically, the way it runs walking, driving, or tying your shoes.
 The trigger fires before you've consciously decided anything.